 The garage should also make available an "inspection manual" which outlines the exact MOT test criteria.

 Bear in mind that you may still be prosecuted for driving a vehicle that is not roadworthy, especially if it breaks regulations affecting its construction and use.
 Car insurance may also be invalid during this time.
-The Police can check DVLA's central database and can ask to see a certificate.
+The Police can check DVLA's database.

 Navigate Guide Content